nav-mohan/nav-mohan/README.md

 - 👋 Hi
-I'm a generalist software developer who is, broadly speaking, interested in networks, async-paradigms, client-server models, multithreading.
+I'm a software developer who is interested in networks, async-paradigms, client-server models, multithreading.

 # Summary of skills
 * C++ network/asynchronous programming with Boost.ASIO.